The reverend’s gambit

 Proposing a distribution on the unknown parameters of a statistical model can be characterized as a probabilization of uncertainty, that is, as an axiomatic reduction from the notion of unknown to the notion of random.

 In fine this is all about the definition of randomness.
-For the frequentist, randomness is the outcome of a repeatable experiment and for the Bayesian, randomness is an arbitrary measure of ignorance.
+For the frequentist, randomness is the outcome of a repeatable experiment and for the Bayesian, randomness is a subjective measure of ignorance.
 As such, it is no problem to give $(P(B))$ an arbitrary value, which is called the prior in Bayesian jargon.

 So who’s right?
 Well, that’s the one million dollar question.
 As a student, I inclined towards the frequentist, as I disliked the arbitrariness of the prior.
 This is the weak point of Bayesian statistics, but overall, the Bayesian decision theory is much more consistent than the frequentist approach.
 For example, most statisticians will agree that the Gaussian distribution, say, is at best a useful approximation of the phenomenon under study.
 However, in the frequentist paradigm, the mean and the variance of this approximate model are considered perfectly accurate, non random numbers...

-In my last post Why p-values a crap, I argued that the use of p-values is dangerous because it transmits a false idea of magnitude.
+In my last post about p-values, I argued that the use of p-values is dangerous because it transmits a false idea of magnitude.
 The last comment about the frequentist approach raises an even stronger issue about p-values (which are the ultimate incarnation of the frequentist approach) namely that they naturally vanish when the sample size increases.
 Did I just write that for a large enough sample size, every test is significant?
 I guess I just did.

 James Berger in Statistical Decision Theory and Bayesian Analysis gives the following example: say we want to test whether a Gaussian distribution has 0 mean, while it actually is 10-10.
 For a sample size of 1024, it is almost certain that the null hypothesis will be rejected.
 Because statistical models are approximations, the same goes for their parameters, so for every test there exists a sample size large enough so that rejection is almost certain.